-Sift together all your dry ingredients -- all-purpose flour, Bisquick baking mix, and salt -- into a large bowl.
+Sift together the all-purpose flour, Bisquick Pancake and Baking Mix, cumin, salt, and coriander into a large bowl.
+Set aside.

-Scatter a bit of flour onto your cutting board so that the dough doesn't stick on it.
-Pour the dough onto the cutting board and cover your hands with a bit of flour.
-Then knead the dough for 10 minutes.
-Afterward, divide the dough into as many portions as you wish.
+Dust the work surface with flour.
+Transfer the dough onto the surface and cover your hands with a bit of flour.
+Knead the dough for 10 minutes, then divide the dough into as many portions as you wish.

-Once you're done kneading, take out your rolling pin and start rolling out your dough portions onto a thin sheet.
+Roll the dough portions into balls and roll each dough into a thin sheet using a floured rolling pin.
 Make sure to apply flour to your rolling pin as well to keep it from sticking.

 Tortillas are called thin flatbreads or small cakes that served up in various ways and in different dishes.
 Our simple recipe includes Bisquick baking mix, which makes it easier for you to do.
 However, if you want to try making it from scratch, you can try substituting all-purpose flour with cornflour or wheat flour depending on your desired taste and texture.